 Reference a Table with ListObject Property

-While writing VBA code, ListObjects are used to refer to Excel tables.
-Excel Tables can be created and deleted with the help of VBA LISTOBJECTS.
-The use of Excel Tables, however, can be challenging for beginners, and even to some extent for intermediate users.
-Due to the fact that this article discusses referencing Excel tables.
-It is important to have a good understanding of Tables in Excel when coding VBA.
+When writing VBA code, ListObjects are essential for referring to Excel tables.
+These tables can be created and deleted using the VBA LISTOBJECTS functionality.
+However, working with Excel Tables can be challenging for beginners and even intermediate users.
+To effectively reference Excel tables, it’s crucial to have a solid understanding of Tables in Excel when coding in VBA.

-For instance, to select the entire table in the Excel worksheet you have to write the following VBA code.
+For example, to select an entire table in an Excel worksheet, you can use the following VBA code:

 ActiveSheet.ListObjects("Table_ref_1").Range.Select